"Instead of stinging nettle, myrtle will rise" (Isaiah 55:13)

 Anyway, the boys didn't answer them back (much to their credit), partly because they were indeed kind of ashamed to have petite 20-year-old female commanders (it's feels unmanly) and partly out of respect for the Kotel (they didn't want to brawl near the Shechinah).

-Although I would helpfully advise any kanai reading this that if you do see a contingent of young male soldiers led by female commanders only, it probably is MAKAM and you should be careful how you express yourself to them because while this particular group kept themselves in check, it's still comprised of unpredictable individuals who may not have the same respect and self-control.
+Although I would helpfully advise any kanai reading this that if you do see a contingent of young male soldiers led by female commanders, it probably is MAKAM and you should be careful how you express yourself to them because while this particular group kept themselves in check, it's still comprised of unpredictable individuals who may not have the same respect and self-control.

 Yeah.
 Where the unfathomably Holy Shechinah hovers.